ovh/docs/pages/telecom/sms/activer_la_recharge_automatique_du_credit_sms/guide.en-gb.md

 1 SMS credit is the cost for sending 1 SMS message in mainland France.
 The price is degressive depending on the number of SMS credits you buy at once.

-You can view the list of SMS packs [here](https://www.ovhtelecom.fr/sms/).
+You can view the list of SMS packs [here](https://www.ovh.co.uk/sms/).

-**E.g. to purchase a pack of 100 SMS credits, each credit costs €0.06 ex.
+**E.g. to purchase a pack of 100 SMS credits, each credit costs €0.033 ex.
 VAT.**

-Sending 1 SMS message in mainland France costs 1 credit.
-With this pack, you can send 100 SMS messages in mainland France.
+Sending 1 SMS message in the United Kingdom costs 0,55 credit.
+With this pack, you can send 182 SMS messages in in the United Kingdom.
 Sending 1 SMS message in India costs 0.1 credit.
 With this pack, you can send 1,000 SMS messages in India.

-On [this webpage](https://www.ovhtelecom.fr/sms/tarifs.xml), you can view the price in credits for sending SMS messages, depending on their destination.
+On [this webpage](https://www.ovh.co.uk/sms/prices/), you can view the price in credits for sending SMS messages, depending on their destination.

 > [!primary]
 >